Paris Mountain Press

 “Keep talking to me, Dawn,” Staumpitz said.

-"Im okay, Ezra.
-They have wrapped something around my finger and sealed the glove.
-The pain has gone away."
+“I’m okay, Ezra.
+The pain has gone away.” they wrapped something around my finger and sealed the glove.

 “Sit tight, then.
 We need to figure out what to do over here.”